google/benchmark/docs/user_guide.md

 end of a separate benchmark run to allow user code to collect and report user-provided profile metrics.

-From within either hook, `ProfilerManager::GetState()` returns the `benchmark::State` of the run being profiled, which gives access to run information such as the benchmark name (e.g. for registering named profiling regions).
+From within either hook, `ProfilerManager::GetState()` returns a pointer to the `benchmark::State` of the run being profiled, which gives access to run information such as the benchmark name (e.g. for registering named profiling regions).
+Outside of the two hooks it returns `nullptr`.

 Output collected from this profiling run must be reported separately.